-Statement Description listener-clients Specifies a per-listener quota for active connections. lmdb-mapsize Sets a maximum size for the memory map of the new- zone database in LMDB database format. lock-file Sets the pathname of the file on which named attempts to acquire a file lock when starting for the first time. masterfile-format Specifies the file format of zone files. masterfile-style Specifies the format of zone files during a dump, when the masterfile-format is text. match-mapped-addresses Allows IPv4-mapped IPv6 addresses to match address- match list entries for corresponding IPv4 addresses. max-cache-size Sets the maximum amount of memory to use for an indi- vidual cache database and its associated metadata. max-cache-ttl Specifies the maximum time (in seconds) that the server caches ordinary (positive) answers. max-clients-per-query Sets the maximum number of simultaneous recursive clients accepted by the server for any given query before the server drops additional clients. max-ncache-ttl Specifies the maximum retention time (in seconds) for storage of negative answers in the server's cache. max-records Sets the maximum number of records permitted in a zone. max-recursion-depth Sets the maximum number of levels of recursion permit- ted at any one time while servicing a recursive query. max-recursion-queries Sets the maximum number of iterative queries while ser- vicing a recursive query.
+Statement Description listen-on Specifies the IPv4 addresses on which a server listens for DNS queries. listen-on-v6 Specifies the IPv6 addresses on which a server listens for DNS queries. listener-clients Specifies a per-listener quota for active connections. lmdb-mapsize Sets a maximum size for the memory map of the new- zone database in LMDB database format. masterfile-format Specifies the file format of zone files. masterfile-style Specifies the format of zone files during a dump, when the masterfile-format is text. match-mapped-addresses Allows IPv4-mapped IPv6 addresses to match address- match list entries for corresponding IPv4 addresses. max-cache-size Sets the maximum amount of memory to use for an indi- vidual cache database and its associated metadata. max-cache-ttl Specifies the maximum time (in seconds) that the server caches ordinary (positive) answers. max-clients-per-query Sets the maximum number of simultaneous recursive clients accepted by the server for any given query before the server drops additional clients. max-ncache-ttl Specifies the maximum retention time (in seconds) for storage of negative answers in the server's cache. max-records Sets the maximum number of records permitted in a zone. max-recursion-depth Sets the maximum number of levels of recursion permit- ted at any one time while servicing a recursive query.